NinjasCL-archive/stardewvalley-veganmod/README.md

 #### Booze
 Requiring items like `Hops`, `Wine`, `Beer` and `Pale Ale` to complete.
-The prize is now 5 `Warp totem Beach`.
+The prize is now 5 `Warp Totem Farm`.

 #### Spicy Salad
 Requiring items like `Hot Pepper`, `Corn` and `Bok Choy`.